-Once I got everything working, I found this setup is not only "region free", but plays PAL format DVDs too.
-(While some "region free" DVD players also do internal conversion so the monitor always receives an NTSC signal regardless of how the DVD was recorded, many simply send the unchanged PAL signal from the DVD on to the monitor.
-Although most newer digital monitors will correctly display this PAL signal, many older or analog primarily-NTSC monitors won't.)
-Regardless of the details of exactly how it works for me, the bottom line is I can reasonably obtain DVDs from lots of different places, which expands my options (U.K. and Japanese eBay & Amazon, Hong Kong and Korea, etc.).
+Once I got everything working, I found this setup is not only region free, but plays PAL format DVDs too.
+(While some region free DVD Players also do internal conversion so the monitor always receives an NTSC‑like signal regardless of how the DVD was recorded, many simply send the unchanged PAL‑like signal from the DVD on to the monitor.
+Although most newer digital monitors will correctly display this PAL signal, many older or analog primarily‑NTSC monitors won't.)
+Regardless of the details of exactly how it works in my setup, the bottom line is I can reasonably obtain DVDs from lots of different places, which expands my options (U.K. and Japanese eBay & Amazon, Hong Kong and Korea, etc.).

-Most DVD players use an On Screen Display (OSD).
+Most DVD Players use an On Screen Display (OSD).
 Usually this works pretty well.
 But when connecting the video through a switch-adapter and using progressive scan, it can be tricky.
-You can't change the setup settings until you can see them on the screen, but you can't see anything on the screen until you get a few of the setup settings tuned to your environment.
+You can't change the setup settings until you can see them on the screen, but you can't see anything on the screen until you get at least a few of the setup settings tuned to your environment.

 This is a Catch-22 situation!

-A possible secondary problem is the DVD player may link some options to other options, so you sometimes change more than you would prefer.
-For example setting a DVD player to NTSC may also set it to interlaced (even if it was previously correctly set to progressive).
+A possible secondary problem is the DVD Player may link some options to other options, so you sometimes change more than you would prefer.
+For example resetting a DVD Player to either NTSC or PAL may also change it to interlaced (even though it was previously correctly set to progressive).

 It is reasonably possible though, even with less capable equipment.
 (Some fancier displays will automatically adapt to interlaced-or-progressive, so you need to get fewer settings right before you can see something.
 Only a few settings are critical for being able to see something on the screen (after which it's straightforward to tune the rest of the settings).
 These critical settings are S-Video/Component, NTSC/PAL, and interlaced/progressive.